tlourey/tlourey.github.io/pages/microsoft-365-tips.md

 ## SharePoint Language Settings for end user

 Based off <https://support.microsoft.com/en-US/office/change-sharepoint-online-language-settings-0f6a477a-dcab-4462-9d0c-e3b53d138183> - this article isn't update for copilot. you need to click the 'You can add more profile information here.' link.
 Will take you to go <https://tenant-name-here-my.sharepoint.com/_layouts/15/editprofile.aspx?UserSettingsProvider=dfb95e82-8132-404b-b693-25418fdac9b6>

+This can affect things like validation.
+Refer to [Validation Tips](sharepoint-references.html#validation-tips)

 ## OneDrive Language Settings for end user